By SCOTT BAUER and MIKE HOUSEHOLDER

 WAUKESHA, Wis.
 (AP) — An SUV driver sped through a police line and into a parade of Christmas marchers on Sunday, hitting more than 20 adults and children in a horrifying scene captured by the city’s livestream and the cellphones of onlookers.

 Waukesha Police Chief Dan Thompson said “some” people had been killed but would not give an exact number.
-A person was in custody, he said, but did not give any indication of motive.
+A person was in custody, he said, but he did not give any indication of motive.

 One video shows a woman screaming, “Oh my God!” repeatedly after a group of girls wearing Santa hats and dancing with white pompoms is struck.
 Another shows the SUV plowing into members of a marching band, their music replaced with terrified screams